jesper-olsen/mackay/README.md

 The original demos are in Tcl/octave/gnuplot/perl/python - some of them survive on his website [3].
 The Tcl demos generally still work as do the few perl & python demos (non graphical).
 The octave/gnuplot demos, however, do not work with modern versions of octave and gnuplot.
-Also - the demos exist in different version tailord for different environments, e.g. labeled Lewis and Skye, which probably were different servers in the engineering department.
+Also - the demos exist in different versions tailord for different environments, e.g. labeled Lewis and Skye, which probably were different servers in the engineering department.

 References